Atlas002/CTF_WUs/DVCTF_2025/OSINT/1-Research/README.md

 ![work2](img/image7.png)

-If we search `Jennings Funeral Directors Ireland` on maps, we end up with only a handfull of results, all located in Dublin :
+If we search `Jennings Funeral Directors Ireland` on maps, we end up with only a handful of results, all located in Dublin:

 ![work3](img/image8.png)

-Going through them, we find that the one located at Amiens St is the only one that ressemble ours :
+Going through them, we find that the one located at Amiens St is the only one that resembles ours:

 ![work4](img/image9.png)

-And just looking a bit to the left, we have our bingo :
+And just looking a bit to the left, we have our bingo:

 ![work5](img/image10.png)

-Knowing we're in the right place, we look in the vincinity of the place to see where our man could be working.
+Knowing we're in the right place, we look in the vicinity of the place to see where our man could be working.
 Let's remember that his bio reads `"Manager in a large company"`.

 Looking around the place we found, the only one that would fit this description would be **this**:

 ![work6](img/image11.png)

-Heading over to their listed website, this looks like a "large company" indeed :
+Heading over to their listed website, this looks like a "large company" indeed:

 ![work7](img/image12.png)

-Googling `Merkle head office` and scrolling a bit leads us to [this](https://craft.co/merkle/locations) very helpful website :
+Googling `Merkle head office` and scrolling a bit leads us to [this](https://craft.co/merkle/locations) very helpful website:

 ![work8](img/image13.png)